shelleywong/CSCI211-Course-Materials/Labs/lab09.md

 ## Exercise 1: Create a Cust Class

-Working in your 211-starter-pack/211/lab09_cust directory, create class `Cust` that includes a constructor (as shown above) and a print function that prints in this format:
+Working in your CSCI211 starter-repo `211/lab09_cust/` directory, create class `Cust` that includes a constructor (as shown above) and a print function that prints in this format:
 ```
 Homer shopper 42 12
 Bart robber 86 2